Info

 Sponsor:

-Rothy’s — Rothy’s makes everyday flats for women and girls on the go.
-They are stylish, classic, and comfortable with new colors launching all the time.
-These cute and versatile shoes made from repurposed plastic water bottles are the softest shoes you will ever put on your feet.
-Get your Rothy’s by using this link Rothys.com/over.
+Rothy’s — Get your new favorite stylish, comfortable, versatile shoes made from eco-friendly material, including repurposed plastic water bottles and marine plastics from Rothy’s.
+They are the softest shoes you will ever put on your feet.
+Check out the newest colors and latest styles from Rothy’s by using this link Rothys.com/over.

 Resources: